Ace the HAZMAT CDL Challenge 2025 – Propel Your Trucking Career!

 Question: 1 / 400

-What is the minimum distance you may not park a vehicle carrying hazardous materials from an open fire?
+How far away must a vehicle carrying hazardous materials be parked from an open fire?

 200 feet